ijin82/simple-node-blog/README.md

 Language of interface
 --
-Only RU now..
+Only EN now..
-But it's simple!
+Looking for multiple languages solution.

 Planned
 --